Hyde Park, Sydney: History

 From 1788 this was a place where soldiers could be quickly assembled in case of a convict rebellion.
 It was probably the site of a bloody battle between Aboriginal people and Europeans for control of land around Sydney.
-It was also the site of an important Aboriginal contest ground.

 Before Governor Phillip departed from the settlement in December 1792, he had drawn a line from the head of Woolloomooloo Bay to the head of Cockle Bay (now Darling Harbour) and noted in writing on the map that no land within the line was to be leased or granted and should remain the property of the Crown.
 In subsequent years this directive was whittled away.
 King granted leases in the town, Foveaux had begun to issue grants, Macquarie was to extend the grants.

 The area of Hyde Park however, fell largely within this line, and became regarded as a sort of "Common" on the edge of the town.
 It had quite a different status to the Governor's Domain, which became the Botanic Gardens.
 It was land that belonged to the people, rather than to the Governor or his officials.
 The settlers grazed their animals on it and used its brush and trees as firewood.
 It was gradually denuded of vegetation.
 By 1810 it would have been a relatively open, elevated space and by then it would have had views out to the north east across Woolloomooloo to the harbour.
 Early on there were shingling parties and saw pits operating in the vicinity.
 It was known as "the Common" even before Governor Macquarie defined its size and use by his proclamation of 5 October 1810.
 His 83rd regiment had established a camp there while waiting for more permanent accommodation, on the southern end near the brickfields.

 Later it became the colony's first sports centre and racecourse.
 Prize fights and cricket matches were held here.
 In 1803 cricket was introduced on The Common by British officers.
 This game became an obsession and the area served the game from 1827 to 1856.